Where to Celebrate Hanukkah in Sonoma County

 Chabad Jewish Center of Petaluma

-Join the center in lighting the last candle on the menorah during its Chanukah on Ice event, from 4-6 p.m., Jan.
-1, at the Petaluma Fairgrounds.
-Guests can enjoy latkes and doughnuts as well as ice skating on the city’s new outdoor ice rink Luma Ice.
+On the last night of Hanukkah, join the center in lighting the last candle on the menorah during its Chanukah on Ice event, from 4-6 p.m., Dec.
+21, at the Petaluma Fairgrounds.
+Guests can enjoy latkes and doughnuts, as well as ice skating at the city’s outdoor ice rink, Luma Ice.
 Tickets are $20 for adults, $15 for children and seniors, and free for non-skaters and children 3 and under.
 Learn more and purchase tickets through the Luma Ice website.

+Reserve tickets for other Chabad Jewish Center events on the center’s website.
 Chabad Jewish Center of Petaluma, 205 Keller St., Petaluma, 707-559-8585, jewishpetaluma.com

 Congregation Ner Shalom

 Cotati’s Ner Shalom will host a Hanukkah party from 4-7 p.m.
 Dec.
-29. The evening starts with games and activities, followed by latkes and a potluck dinner.
+14. The evening starts with family games and activities, followed by latkes and a potluck dinner.
 Guests can bring their own menorah and light it at the event.
 Tickets are $10 for adults, $5 for children ages 6 to 12, and free for children 5 and under.
 Purchase tickets online.

 85 La Plaza, Cotati, 707-664-8622, nershalom.org